Geo-omics/Heterotrophic-Bacteria-Dominate-Catalase-Expression-During-Microcystis-Blooms/README.md

 All perl scripts mentioned in README documents or methods sections are available at this GitHub repositroy: /Geo-omics/scripts

 Description of README files:
-Describes metagenomic assembly and binning workflow on /geomicro computation servers:
+Describes metagenomic assembly and binning workflow on /geomicro computation servers: Erie2014_coAssembly_readme.txt
-Describes EMIRGE 16S rRNA assembly on /geomicro computation servers:
-Describes ROS read mapping on /geomicro computation servers:
+Describes ROS read mapping on /geomicro computation servers: WLE_2014_ROS_gene_blasts_readme.txt
-Describes Microcystis mcy and 16S rRNA read mapping and non-specific mapping troubleshooting on /geomicro computation servers:
+Describes Microcystis mcy and 16S rRNA read mapping and non-specific mapping troubleshooting on /geomicro computation servers: Mcy_BLAST_README.txt

 Description of Mardownfiles:
 Catalase_Peroxidase_Mapping_Analysis.Rmd contains code used to generate plots of gene abundances in metagenomes and metatranscriptomes from Lake Erie.